asimons04/tesseract/README.md

 1. [X] Completely remove the random placeholders
 1. [ ] Make open/close sidebar button sticky (and possibly move it into the bar itself)
 1. [ ] Choose a vote button style and commit to it; remove unused option and its supporting code
-1. [ ] Add option to open links in new tab/window
+1. [/] Add option to open links in new tab/window
     - WIP:  Added preliminary support by adding additional attributes to the `Link` component.
 Added target and title attributes.
 Added settings option and defaults to enable instances of `Link` to take the user's preferred same/new tab setting into account.
+    - Further WIP.
+Regular "link" posts now open in new tabs if the option is enabled.
+      - Still need to do:
+        - Links in comments
+        - Links in post body
+        - Links without thumbnails?
 1. [ ] Add option to hide deleted comments and logic to implement that
 1. [ ] Community Discovery:  Expand functionality of "Explore" to show a list of the linked instances.
 Selecting an instance will poll its communities and render a list you can subscribe to if logged in.
 1. [ ] Add inline search/filter for subscribed communities.